spatie/statamic-responsive-images/README.md

 ## GraphQL

-This addon comes with 2 GraphQL goodies, it adds a `responsive` field to all assets, and allows you to retrieve art directed images through GraphQL as well.
+This addon comes with 2 GraphQL goodies, it adds a `responsive` field to assets and responsive fieldtype, allowing you to use this addon like you would with the Antlers tag.
+Secondly you can just let responsive fieldtype augment itself without passing any arguments.

-### Responsive field on assets
+### Responsive field on assets / assets fieldtype / responsive fieldtype

-You can retrieve a responsive version of an asset like this:
+You can retrieve a responsive version of an `image` asset fieldtype like this:

 ```graphql
 {